gianlucaleone/SYNtzulu/README.md

 Key output: Application folder (*emg*)

 Once you get the application folder (*emg*) copy it inside *SYNtzulu/*.
+> [!WARNING]
+> Google Colab is currently running Python 3.11, which is incompatible with torchvision 0.14.0 used by the lava-dl package.
+> To resolve this issue, navigate to Tools → Command Palette → Use fallback runtime version.
+>
 ## Environment setup
 SYNtzulu has been tested with the oss_cad_suite (version 2023-07-28), which can be downloaded [here](https://github.com/YosysHQ/oss-cad-suite-build/releases/tag/2023-07-28).
 After downloading and extracting the archive, prepare the environment by running the following command: